A midwifery student using a respirator on a baby manikin with a tutor overseeing

 Taster Days

-If you want to know more about our Midwifery BSc (Hons) course, we're offering virtual taster days where you can meet our lecturers and current students, learn more about the course and the role of the midwife, and pick up useful tips for your application and interview.
+If you want to know more about our Midwifery degree, book your place at one of our Taster Days.
+Meet our lecturers and current students, learn more about the course and the role of the midwife, and pick up useful tips for your application and interview.

 Find out more about our Taster Days